S/ANTH 105: Introduction to Physical Anthropology

 ESSAYS focus on the assigned readings from Angeloni et al., indicated as “ISSUES” in the “TOPICS” section of this document (see below).
 You must submit 3 essays in total, meaning that you must omit 2 and choose which 3 to submit.
-NOTE: there is no essay for the 1st discussion day, i.e. ISSUES 1 & 2.
-ESSAYS ARE DUE ON THE CLASS DAY FOLLOWING THE DISCUSSION DAY.
+NOTE: there are no topics or essay due for ISSUE 1 (8/29) and there is no essay for the ISSUE 2 (9/3).
+ESSAYS ARE DUE 1 WEEK AFTER THE DISCUSSION DAY EXCEPT FOR THE LAST ESSAY WHICH IS DUE ON THE CLASS DAY FOLLOWING THE DISCUSSION, i.e. 11/19.
 Electronic submission is not an option as it is not fair to those students who submitted a hard copy.
-However, all anthropology majors need to email their 1st essay to me because we use them for assessment purposes that have no reflection on you or your grade.
-The format for the essays is available on the course page.
+However, all anthropology majors also need to email their 1st essay to me because we use them for assessment purposes that have no reflection on you or your grade.
+The format for the essays is available on mycourses.
 Essays must be typed and double-spaced using size 12 font.
 Double-sided printing is encouraged.
 Essays will be graded primarily on content and adherence to guidelines (see rubric and example essay on course page), with some consideration of grammar/organization.
 Therefore, you should be sure to read them over carefully and make corrections prior to submission.

-HOMININ WORKSHEETS: worksheets will be on the course site.
+HOMININ WORKSHEETS: worksheets will be on the mycourses.
 Students will compile information for their completion from readings and lecture notes.
 You will submit them electronically on the course site.
-They are due prior to your attendance at the study session at the end of the semester.
+They are due prior to your attendance at the study session at the end of the semester or you will lose credit.
 You will be able to tweak them during that session so that you can use them as a study guide.

--ISSUES from Roundtable viewpoints: Physical anthropology – All articles within an ISSUE are to be read (unless otherwise indicated) and “TOPICS” prepared and submitted for 5 of them on days indicated with boxes
+– All articles within an ISSUE are to be read and “TOPICS” prepared and submitted for all of them on days indicated with boxes

 Week Date Lecture Topic ____ Assignments_____